designmynight/designmynight-developers/hugo/content/epos-crm-integrations/CRM-Integration/index.md

 ## Collins/Fishbowl Integration Overview

-The Collins/Fishbowl integration is set up so that when new customers/bookings are added to Collins, they will automatically push to Fishbowl (if the customer has opted in for  your marketing permission).
+The Collins/Fishbowl integration is set up differently as it is a fixed connection to their API, so that when new customers/bookings are added to Collins, they will automatically push to Fishbowl (if the customer has opted in for your marketing permission).
+The data possible to be pushed is decided by the paramaters available in your Fishbowl account.

 ## Setting up the Collins/Fishbowl Integration